Amazon, without a doubt, is considered the top online retailer in the United States.

 - Use the Amazon algorithm to your advantage.

-Fast shipping and advertising can help boost product views and sales, but they can be expensive and not as effective as making sure that your product ranks on Amazon’s search engine pages.
+Fast shipping and advertising can help boost product views and sales, but they can be expensive and not as effective as making sure that your product ranks on Amazon’s search engine rankings.

-Amazon makes use of A9, a ranking algorithm fueled by a plethora of factors, such as customer shopping preferences and past purchases, among others.
+Amazon makes use of A9, an ecommerce SEO ranking algorithm fueled by a plethora of factors, such as customer shopping preferences and past purchases, among others.

-Since most Amazon searchers have the intent to purchase, optimizing your Amazon SEO tactics is crucial in ensuring that your product is included in every relevant search.
+Since most Amazon searchers intend to purchase, optimizing your Amazon ecommerce SEO tactics is crucial in ensuring that your ecommerce website product page is included in every relevant search results, increasing your search engine rankings.

-It can help you save money because there is no need to pay for a lot of things, such as advertisements and Prime shipping.
-You can channel your money on one thing: SEO.
-To wit, it has the most significant return of investment compared to all other e-commerce marketing practices.
+It can help you save money because there is no need to pay for many things, such as advertisements and Prime shipping.
+You can channel your money on one thing: ecommerce SEO.
+To wit, ecommerce SEO has the most significant investment return compared to all other e-commerce marketing practices.

-It can also help create brand awareness, which refers to consumers being familiar with a brand’s products and services.
-Amazon SEO makes use of the right tools that can help convert these browsers into buyers.
+Ecommerce SEO can also help create brand awareness, which refers to ecommerce website consumers being familiar with a brand’s products and services.
+Amazon’s ecommerce SEO makes use of the right tools that can help convert these browsers into buyers.

-Finally, fortifying your Amazon SEO helps improve the buying experience of each customer.
-Having a poorly designed Amazon store can hurt sales, so e-commerce SEO can help address this problem.
-More than just keywords, SEO can help ensure that your store runs well, whether on desktop or mobile.
+Finally, fortifying your Amazon ecommerce SEO helps improve the user experience of each customer.
+One factor that will enhance your user experience is by adding an SSL certificate to your ecommerce store.
+SSL certificate will protect your ecommerce website when handling sensitive information like credit cards.
+Having a poorly designed Amazon ecommerce store can hurt sales.
+A regular ecommerce SEO audit can help address this problem.
+More than just keywords, an ecommerce SEO audit can help ensure that your ecommerce store runs well, whether on desktop or mobile.

 Though you may offer the best product at the cheapest price there is, if your item does not rank well, this is all for naught.